 Key role for finance chief

-Gilbert takes reins at new digital banking challenger Revolut
+Gilbert ‘to take reins’ at digital banking challenger Revolut

 Gilbert: experienced hands on new bank (pic: Terry Murden)

-Martin Gilbert, vice chairman of Standard Life Aberdeen, has been appointed chairman of London-based challenger bank Revolut, indicating a desire to mix new-age financial services with experience and tradition.
+Martin Gilbert, vice chairman of Standard Life Aberdeen, is poised to be appointed chairman of London-based challenger bank Revolut, indicating a desire to mix new-age financial services with experience and tradition.

 A number of new contenders to traditional banks, particularly those that have launched in London, are being led by young former senior technologists with a will to disrupt the traditional methods of banking.